-This simple no-cook Asian inspired salad is full of flavor and comes together in just minutes.
-We use frozen shrimp, loads of veggies, fresh citrus and a sugar-free sesame dressing to pack a flavorful punch without a lot of work.
+This simple no-cook Asian-inspired shrimp salad is full of flavor and comes together in just minutes.
+We use frozen shrimp, loads of veggies, fresh citrus, and a sugar-free sesame dressing to pack a flavorful punch without a lot of work.

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!